 - Most systems will come with at least a 10 year warranty

-- No fuel deliveries are needed as the system runs off of electricity through the mains
+- Usually no fuel deliveries are needed as the system runs off of electricity through the mains

-- System is highly efficient with fuel, making it cost effective
+- System is highly efficient with fuel, making it more cost effective

 - Can work fantastically alongside solar PV panels